 Jim's father used to say, “You can take the boy out of the country but you can’t take the country out of the boy.”
 When his favorite house in all of the Berkshires was for sale, it was at a time when he craved what Stockbridge and the Berkshires meant and offered to him – open land for hiking and back country skiing, easy access to ski mountains, pond hockey, hunting, fishing, swimming, and golf.
 His grandfather was a teaching pro at the Stockbridge Golf Club.
 Jim and his childhood best friend have won the Stockbridge 4-ball golf tournament a record seven times.
 And, of course there was the music he remembered – Leonard Bernstein at Tanglewood, Van Morrison and Bonnie Raitt at Music Inn and the famed Alice’s Restaurant.
 Fortunately, the music scene has only gotten better since his childhood and even since his return in 2002.

 Jim loves land and historic homes; He can see potential and visualize what something can become.
-He also know the Berkshires like the back of my hand.
+He also knows the Berkshires like the back of his hand.
 When you are looking for that special place in the Berkshires, let this native son guide you there.